frederic-perez/AmE-dictionary/data/dictionary.md

 __beguile__ _v_ :nine: /bih-GHYLE/ __1__ To deceive by guile or charm: _beguiled unwary investors._ _She was cunning enough to beguile her classmates into doing the work for her._ __2__ To deprive (someone) of something by guile or deceit; cheat: _a disease that has beguiled me of strength._ __3__ To distract the attention of; divert: _“to beguile you from the grief of a loss so overwhelming”_ (Abraham Lincoln). __4__ To amuse or charm; delight or fascinate.
 To attract or interest someone. _He beguiled the audience with his smooth and seductive voice._ __5__ To pass (time) pleasantly.
 __beguiling__ _adj_ :four: Agreeably or charmingly attractive or pleasing. _The Artist has an utterly beguiling purity._
 __behavioral intervention__
-__behemoth__ _n_ :nine: /bih-HEE-muth/ [:scroll: Behemoth (usually capitalized) is the name of a mighty animal described in the biblical book of Job.] __1__ A huge or monstrous creature. __2__ Something enormous, especially a large and powerful organization.
+__behemoth__ _n_ :nine::m: /bih-HEE-muth/ [:scroll: Behemoth (usually capitalized) is the name of a mighty animal described in the biblical book of Job.] __1__ A huge or monstrous creature. __2__ Something enormous, especially a large and powerful organization.
 Something of monstrous size, power, or appearance. _The town will be voting on whether or not to let the retail behemoth build a store on the proposed site._
 __behest__ _n_ :nine::dart: /bih-HEST/ An authoritative order or an urgent prompting.
 A person’s orders or command. _Syn_ Instruction, bidding, request _They had assembled at his behest._ _The committee met again at the behest of the senator._
 __behold__ _v_ :seven::hammer: _The wedding ceremony was a joy to behold._ _They are a genuine delight to behold._ _Sirs, behold me here!_
 __beholden__ _adj_ :nine::m: /bih-HOHL-dun/ Owing thanks or having a duty to someone in return for help or a service. _Syn_ indebted, obligated, under an obligation, obliged, bound _I don’t like to be beholden to anybody._ _She works for herself, and so is beholden to no one._